History of the Baltimore Orioles: Bill Veeck's Browns

 Veeck attempted to move the Browns back to Milwaukee (where he had owned the Brewers of the American Association in the 1940s) for the 1953 season.
 However, the other American League owners blocked the move, seemingly for reasons that were more personal than business related.

 Veeck then tried to move the Browns to Baltimore.
 He got in touch with Mayor Thomas D'Alesandro Jr. and attorney Clarence Miles, who were leading an effort to bring the major leagues back to Baltimore after a half-century hiatus.
 However, he was rebuffed by the owners, still seething at the publicity stunts he pulled at the Browns home games.

 After the season, Veeck cut a deal with Miles which would see the Browns move to Baltimore.
 Under the plan, Veeck would sell half of his 80 percent stake in the Browns to Miles and several other Baltimore investors, with Veeck remaining as principal owner.
 Despite being assured by American League president Will Harridge that there would be no problem getting approval, only four owners voted aye – two short of passage.
 Reportedly, this was due to Yankees co-owner Del Webb drumming up support to move the Browns to Los Angeles.

 Miles and D'Alesandro realized that the owners were simply looking for a way to push Veeck out.
 Over the next 48 hours, Miles lined up enough support from his group of investors to buy out Veeck's stake entirely for $2.5 million.
 The plan called for Baltimore brewer Jerold Hoffberger to emerge as the largest single shareholder, though Miles became team president.
 With his only leverage, ownership of Sportsman's Park, gone and facing threats of having his franchise liquidated, Veeck had little choice but to agree.
 Miles' first act was to submit a renewed request to move to Baltimore for the 1954 season.
-With Veeck "out of the way," this request was swiftly approved.
+With Veeck "out of the way", this request was swiftly approved.

 Legacy

 Unlike other clubs that relocated in the 1950s, retaining their nickname and a sense of continuity with their past (such as the Brooklyn-Los Angeles Dodgers), the Browns were renamed upon their transfer, implicitly severing themselves from their history.
 In December 1954, the team further distanced itself from its Browns past by making a 17-player trade with the New York Yankees that included most former Browns of note still on the roster.
 Though the deal did little to improve the short-term competitiveness of the club, it did help establish a fresh identity for the franchise.
 To this day, it mentions almost nothing about its past in St. Louis.

 There are still societies to keep the memory of the team alive in St. Louis; the club was based in the city for 52 years.
-In 2006, the O's played their 53rd season in Baltimore, meaning they have now played in Baltimore longer than they did in St. Louis.
+In 2006, the O's played their 53rd season in Baltimore, longer than they had played in St. Louis.